tavaresrodrigo/kubeadm-cluster/README.md

+# Kubernetes Cluster

+A 2 instances Kubernetes cluster deployed on AWS with t4g.small.

-# Welcome to your CDK Python project!
+# CDK Python project!

 This is a blank project for Python development with CDK.